-Strategic Tax ObjectivesIntegrate risk management and firmly anchor it in the day to day operations of business to achieve functional excellence
+Strategic Tax ObjectivesIntegrate risk management and firmly anchor it in the day to day operations of the business.

 We are committed to operating an effective risk management and governance framework, and tax is an important part of that framework.
 In operating the framework, we are ensuring compliance with our tax filing obligations and proactively mitigating tax risks to acceptable levels.

 The board ultimately is responsible for the implementation and supervision of the internal control system and procedures relating to risk management.
 The Chief Financial Officer of BMI has overall executive responsibility for all tax matters.
 The day to day management of risk and adoption of the group’s internal control principles are delegated to BMI’s Head of Tax, regional tax professionals and the executive management of each local entity.
 Our regional tax professionals are embedded within the wider business making real-time tax advice available to support business decisions.
 In the case where a service is outsourced to a third party, the responsibility to review third party results for consistency and quality rests with our regional tax team and local management.